Talent scheduling: Proof of strong NP-hardness

-In talent scheduling problem, we can prove that is NP-hard by a reduction from the optimal linear arrangement(OLA) problem.
-And in this problem, even we restrict each actor is needed for just two days and all actors' salaries are 1, it's still polynomially reducible to the OLA problem.
+It can be proved that the talent scheduling problem is NP-hard by a reduction to the optimal linear arrangement (OLA) problem.
+Even if we restrict the problem by requiring that each actor is needed for just two days and all actors' salaries are 1, it's still polynomially reducible to the OLA problem.
 Thus, this problem is unlikely to have pseudo-polynomial algorithm.

 Integer programming

 The integer programming model is given by:

 In this model, $e_i$ means the earliest shooting day for talent $i$, $l_i$ is the latest shooting day for talent $i$, $x_{j,k}$ is the scheduling for the project, i.e.